traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ^ so i can stop drawing attention to myself.

+^ this progression of my work is a convincing reason for me to build this necklace

 ^ misled you

-^ progression of my work is a convincing reason for me to build this necklace

 ^ really a defining moment when I decided